 The “Former West” and “New East”: On the Sign Language of the New Cold War

 Even decades after the official end of the Cold War, “the East” remains the Other.
 However, the othering of “the East,” a key ideological instrument of the Cold War, has not simply been prolonged.
-Instead, argue Aleksei Borisionok and Olia Sosnovskaya in their contribution to the text series “Black Box East,” it has been given a new coat of paint and a new thrust, epitomized by the term “New East.”
+Instead, argue Aleksei Borisionok and Olia Sosnovskaya in their contribution, it has been given a new coat of paint and a new thrust, epitomized by the term “New East.”

 *